samikrc/CordovaSQLite/README.md

 3|http_playground.html5rocks.com_0|Todo|Todo manager|5242880
 4|file__0|smscollection|Session DB|2097152
 </pre>
 - Populate the database using command line tools before using it the next time.
+Alternatively, you can copy over a prepared database and rename it to what the expected number would be.